 After lunch, we continued on to the quayside at Boulter’s Lock, just east of Maidenhead.
 Boulter’s Lock is one of the best-known locks in the area, first being built in 1772.
 A rowing race that took place there at the end of the eighteenth century is described in Jerome K. Jerome’s Three Men in a Boat (To Say Nothing of the Dog).
 We dined at “The Boulters”, which is situated on the quayside by the lock.
 This restaurant offers really excellent cuisine, as is shown by its two “fork-and-spoon” pictograms in the Guide Michelin.

 In the morning, we looked around Maidenhead itself but we found it a bit disappointing.
-There wasn’t really much to see, so we were soon back on board the Jacqueline IV.
+There wasn’t really much to see, so we were soon back on board our motoryacht: the Linssen Grand Sturdy.

 From Maidenhead, we reached the little town of Marlow in two hours.
 Just upstream of the bridge in Marlow were a few moorings for passing traffic.
 We decided to stop there and explore the town.
 Marlow is definitely worth seeing.
 It is familiar locally for its micro-brewery, the Rebellion Beer Company.
 This was started by two students in 1993 and is now famous far beyond Marlow because its beers have won several national and international awards.
 A large number of Marlow pubs serve the brewery’s pale ale, and its special “Smuggler” and “Mutiny” beers.